updated on:

 CEO dashboard.
 Image credit: datapine.com

-Operational dashboards are used for employee awareness tracking the day-to-day operations of each team in real-time.
-They help to catch problems once they occur.
+Operational dashboards are used for employee awareness, tracking the day-to-day operations of each team in real-time.
+These KPI dashboards help departments monitor customer retention, user engagement, and operational metrics across marketing, sales, and support teams.

 Customer Service Dashboard.
 Image credit: datapine.com